All Episodes

 dave walsh

-The data center AI thing, the tip of the spear in the country for the moment is Virginia, Northern Virginia, Pennsylvania, over to New Jersey and Maryland, north of Washington, where you've got the biggest concentration of AI and data centers, and now this battle and the growth of AI between ratepayers who are short of electricity in PJM.
+No, the data center AI thing, the tip of the spear in the country for the moment is Virginia, Northern Virginia, Pennsylvania, over to New Jersey and Maryland, north of Washington, where you've got the biggest concentration of AI and data centers.

-Now you've got AI owners demanding gigawatt, thousand megawatt, two thousand megawatt generation facilities to be built to steal electrification resources from ratepayers.
+Now you've got AI owners demanding gigawatt, thousand megawatt, 2,000 megawatt generation facilities to be built to steal electrification resources from ratepayers.

-So you got a big battle, and it comes, it comes to the fore in the electricity rates.
+So you've got a big battle, and it comes to the fore in the electricity rates.

 steve bannon